PAA Teacher Receives Excellence in Teaching Award

 “Stephen embodies the desire and drive for excellence,” says Peinado.
 “Not only does he care deeply about spiritually supporting each student, but he also invests time and energy, research, and reflection into continually growing as an instructor.”

 “It is no surprise that Stephen Lundquist is being awarded the Teacher of the Year,” says Jason Bibb, outgoing PAA principal.
 “His classes are planned with intention, and he cares deeply for each student.
 Our students and our staff are blessed by him, and PAA parents are thankful to know he is here guiding their kids.
 Jesus is in his heart, and it comes out in all he does at PAA.
 He truly deserves this recognition.”

 “Stephen will tell you it’s not just him — that all of PAA’s teachers deserve this award,” says Nicola.
 “And it’s true: PAA has an incredible culture of nurturing young people in a genuine walk with Jesus.
 But the PAA staff would say that Stephen’s passion for Jesus is infectious.
 You can see this manifested every year through the students who choose to be lifelong friends with Jesus.”

 Lundquist sees his work as a sacred calling and chose a teaching career even after serving in many successful ministerial roles.
 “I had so many teachers who made such a profoundly positive impact on me,” said Lundquist before his commissioning ceremony in 2015.
-“If I can pass that gift on to my students than I have done my job.”
+“If I can pass that gift on to my students then I have done my job.”